-Introduction – 271 words
+Introduction – 417 words

-In most OECD countries demographic ageing poses serious challenges to the provision of long-term care (LTC) services. .
+In most OECD countries demographic ageing poses serious challenges to the provision of long-term care (LTC) services.
+LTC is thereby defined as:

+“Range of services required by persons with a reduced degree of functional capacity, physical or cognitive, and who are consequently dependent for an extended period of time on help with basic activities of daily living (ADL).
+This “personal care” component is frequently provided in combination with help with basic medical services such as “nursing care” (help with wound dressing, pain management, medication, health monitoring), as well as prevention, rehabilitation or services of palliative care.
+Long-term care services can also be combined with lower-level care related to “domestic help” or help with instrumental activities of daily living (IADL).”
+(Colombo et al., 2011: 11–2).

+Although this definition is independent of age most LTC recipients are above 65 years old.
 Moreover, the period in which LTC services are needed (Rechel et al., 2013; Colombo et al., 2011) will extend, since longevity and the ageing of the baby boom generation leads to more elderly people with higher life expectancies.
 This double burden will increase both, the demand for LTC services and costs for their provision.
 Thus, countries reshape their LTC systems, on the one hand to make them more efficient and financially robust and on the other hand to increase the access and performance of LTC systems (Ranci and Pavolini, 2013).
 Many countries adopted marketization, economization, and corporatization reform measures which often tremendously altered the scope and functioning of established LTC systems (Farris and Marchetti, 2017; Ungerson, 1997).
 Thus, increasing problem pressure and numerous reforms in recent years have transformed LTC system in many OECD countries.

-A new and updated LTC typology will include these changes and show in which way they lead to new types of LTC systems.
-Compared to earlier typologies, we make three advancements.
+Therefore, this paper aims to provide a new and updated LTC typology which includes these changes and show in which way they lead to new types of LTC systems.
+Compared to earlier typologies, we thereby make three advancements.
 First, previous typologies often focus either on social services in general or on one aspect of LTC such as migration or family caregiving.
 We focus on characteristics of LTC institutions.
-Second, earlier typologies used either usedquantitative OECD or Eurostat data or standardized data on institutional and regulatory aspects of LTC systems.
-We integrate both approaches by using OCED data on supply, public-private mix, performance as well as institutional data on accessibility of systems.
-Third, we provide a felixible typology of LTC systems by taking different methods of clustering into account.
+Second, earlier typologies used either quantitative OECD or Eurostat data or standardized data on institutional and regulatory aspects of LTC systems.
+We integrate both approaches by analyzing OCED data on supply, public-private mix, performance as well as institutional data on accessibility of systems.
+Third, we provide a flexible typology of LTC systems by taking different methods of clustering into account.

+With this updated typology we contribute to broaden our understanding of…

 Theory – 1204 words

-Long-Term Care

-The OECD defines LTC as:

-“Range of services required by persons with a reduced degree of functional capacity, physical or cognitive, and who are consequently dependent for an extended period of time on help with basic activities of daily living (ADL).
-This “personal care” component is frequently provided in combination with help with basic medical services such as “nursing care” (help with wound dressing, pain management, medication, health monitoring), as well as prevention, rehabilitation or services of palliative care.
-Long-term care services can also be combined with lower-level care related to “domestic help” or help with instrumental activities of daily living (IADL).”
-(Colombo et al., 2011: 11–2).

-Although this definition is independent of age most LTC recipient are above 65 years old (Colombo et al., 2011).
-Thus, LTC systems mainly support the elderly.We focus the typology on the services and systems for this age group.

 Long-term Care Classifications